 - Resources - the names and descriptions of Additional Resources are searched;

-- Archives - the names and descriptions of Archives are searched.
+- Returned datasets - the names and descriptions of data are searched.

 Results are ranked according to the goodness of the match, so that results from text containing an exact search term appear higher than partial matches.
 For instance, if work was searched for, then the title "Work history" would appear above "Working age".

 Entering a purely numeric value will find items which have that as their ID.
 Thus entering 31 and searching for Data-Fields would return Data-Field 31 as the highest match.